eswar2627/Eswar_dev/README.md

 ## 🚀 Deployment (Railway)

 1. Push code to GitHub (no `.env`, no database)
-2. Create a new Railway project → **Deploy from GitHub**
+2. Create a new Render project → **Deploy from GitHub**
-3. Add environment variables in Railway dashboard
+3. Add environment variables in Render dashboard
-4. Railway will automatically:
+4. Render will automatically:

    * Install dependencies
    * Collect static files